rome/tools/website/src/_includes/docs/cli.md

 ##### `--review`

 Open an interactive review mode for any diagnostics output from a command.
-See [Reviewing Suggestions](#suggestions) for more information.

 ##### `--show-all-diagnostics`